Public sector exemptions

 Low energy consumption exemptions

-Organizations with total annual energy consumption below 40,000 kWh across all UK operations are exempt from lead assessor requirements and can use simplified compliance routes 1.
+Organizations with total annual energy consumption below 40,000 kWh across all UK operations are exempt from lead assessor requirements and can use simplified compliance routes under the ESOS Regulations 2014 2, as amended by SI 2023/1182 3.

 This threshold applies to total consumption including electricity, gas, transport fuels, and other energy sources.
 Organizations near this threshold should monitor consumption carefully as breaching 40,000 kWh triggers full ESOS requirements.